 Doctors need to first verify if it is safe for you to start such a meal plan.
-This is especially the case if you have an existing medical condition such as type 1 diabetes.
+This is especially the case if you have an existing medical condition such as diabetes.

 The Science Behind The Keto Diet

-In a keto diet, 99% of your calories come from fat while the remaining 1% come from carbs (3).
+In a keto diet, 99% of your energy comes from fat while the remaining 1% comes from carbs (3).
 The diet typically tricks your body into burning fat.
 What happens is that the body’s glucose levels tend to decrease due to the low carbohydrate intake.

-When this happens, your body starts acting as if it is in a starvation mode.
+When this happens, your body starts acting as if it is starving.
 In reality though, it is not.
 What occurs next is that it is forced to start burning body fat for energy instead of the carbs.
 The process produces chemicals known as ketone bodies (3).
 The body then burns them as an alternative energy source.

 Analyzing The Basics Of The Keto Diet